Health Benefits of Natto: The Japanese Secret to Longevity

 5 Groups of People Who Should Avoid Natto

 For healthy individuals, moderate consumption of natto usually poses no side effects.
-However, people with the following conditions and situations should consult their doctor before eating natto:
+However, people with the following conditions and situations should consult a doctor before eating natto:

 • Impaired kidney function: Natto is made from soybeans, which are high in protein and can place an additional burden on the kidneys.